Kra languages: Substrata

 Andrew Hsiu (2013, 2017) reports that Hezhang Buyi, a divergent, moribund Northern Tai language spoken by 5 people in Dazhai 大寨, Fuchu Township 辅处乡, Hezhang County 赫章县, Guizhou, China, has a Kra substratum.

 Maza, a Lolo–Burmese language spoken in Mengmei 孟梅, Funing County, Yunnan, is also notable for having a Qabiao substratum (Hsiu 2014:68-69).

 According to Li Jinfang (1999), the Yang Zhuang people of southwestern Guangxi may have been Kra speakers who had switched to Zhuang.

 Demographics

 The Kra languages have a total of about 22,000 speakers.
 In Vietnam, officially recognized Kra peoples are the Cờ Lao, La Chí, La Ha and Pu Péo.
 In China, only the Gelao (Cờ Lao) have official status.
 The other Kra peoples are variously classified as Zhuang, Buyi, Yi, and Han.

-Within China, "hotspots" for Kra languages include most of western Guizhou, the prefecture-level city of Baise in western Guangxi, Wenshan Zhuang and Miao Autonomous Prefecture in southeastern Yunnan, as well as Hà Giang Province in northern Vietnam.
+"Hotspots" for Kra languages include: within China, most of western Guizhou, the prefecture-level city of Baise in western Guangxi, and Wenshan Zhuang and Miao Autonomous Prefecture in southeastern Yunnan; as well as northern Vietnam's Hà Giang Province.
 This distribution runs along a northeast-southwest geographic vector, forming what Jerold A. Edmondson calls a "language corridor."

 Multilingualism is common among Kra language speakers.
 For example, many Buyang can also speak Zhuang.